nikosgiov/PresenterShield/README.md

 ## ⚙️ How to Build and Run

-Due to the nature of the application and its reliance on memory injection (`ShellcodeInjector.cs`), there are specific requirements to build and run the project successfully.
+Due to the application's reliance on memory injection (`ShellcodeInjector.cs`), there are specific requirements to build and run it successfully.

 ### Prerequisites
 - Windows 10 or later.
 - .NET Framework / .NET Core (depending on your build configuration).
 - **Target Platform:** Must be built and run as **x64**.
-The remote shellcode execution is specifically tailored for 64-bit processes (`CreateRemoteThread`, x64 assembly bytecode).
+The remote shellcode execution is specifically tailored for 64-bit processes.
 32-bit (`x86`) processes are currently bypassed.

 ### Building
 1. Clone the repository.